KeckObservatoryArchive/Data_Scrubber/README.md

 Functions:

-    move the KOA DEP files from vm-koaserver5 (defined in the configuration file) to the storageserver.
+    move the KOA DEP files from data server to the storage server.
+The servers are defined in the configuration files.
 The function is intended for the KOA processed data that is processed each night,  not for realtime-ingestion (RTI).

 Parameters: